 Stop and sniff the flowers.
 If you're after natural beauty, head to the Wollongong Botanic Garden where they host great school holiday programs for kids as well as garden yoga!
 You'll see Aussie plants in the Dryland Garden, exotic species in the Flowering Trees And Shrubs Garden, rainforest species in the Rainforest Collection, all kinds of roses and a beautiful gazebo in the Rose Garden, and oh so much more.

 A 2-hour drive from Sydney.
-Newcastle is action-packed, full of family-friendly fun.
-Speers Point Park has often been ranked as the best playground in Newcastle.
+Newcastle is action-packed and full of family-friendly fun.
+Speers Point Park is often ranked as the best playground in Newcastle.
 With a 9-metre tall spiral slide, flying fox and 12-metre tall climbing tower, it's definitely worth a playtime pit stop.
 Animal-loving families will love the Blackbutt Nature Reserve where experiences on offer include emu-feeding, a reptile show, koala and wombat demonstrations.
-There's also a brand new adventure playground that the locals just love (pictured below).
+There's also a brand new adventure playground that the locals just love.

 Newcastle Museum has a super-hands on science section called Supernova where touching and feeling is encouraged, and there's a soft-play section for toddlers called Mininova with stuff to slide down, build with and climb on.
 It will be perfectly warm in Newcastle, so a swim at Nobby's Beach is a must.
 There are beautiful ocean baths, a lighthouse you can stroll to via a coastal walking track, a great kiosk and picnic shelters.

-An 1-hour from Sydney.
-This is the adventurous destination that the Beckhams chose to visit on their recent trip to Australia!
-Home to the country's largest horse riding and outdoor adventure centre, this is THE place to go for off the grid action and adrenalin.
-Partake in activities like quad biking, abseiling, horse riding, laser tag, kayaking and camping, the whole family will love this one-stop adventure hot spot.
+A 1-hour drive from Sydney.
+This is the adventurous destination that the Beckhams chose to visit on a trip to Australia!
+Home to the country's largest horse riding and outdoor adventure centre, this is THE place to go for off-the-grid action and adrenalin.
+Partake in activities like quad biking, abseiling, horse riding, laser tag, kayaking and camping.
+The whole family will love this one-stop adventure hot spot.

-It's also incredibly beautiful with its wide open pastures, lush rainforest, dramatic rock formations and towering ancient eucalypts.
-You can dip your toes in the crystal waters and natural rockpools of Popran Creek and spot many species of native fauna including wallabies, goannas, king parrots, lyrebirds and kookaburras.
+It's also incredibly beautiful with its wide-open pastures, lush rainforest, dramatic rock formations and towering ancient eucalypts.
+You can dip your toes in the crystal-clear waters and natural rock pools of Popran Creek and spot many species of native fauna including wallabies, goannas, king parrots, lyrebirds and kookaburras.

 Find out more about Glenworth Valley Outdoor Adventures here.

-An 1-hour and 50-minute drive from Sydney.
-We can bet that what families are looking for in a Summer weekend getaway is plenty of water.
+A 1-hour and 50-minute drive from Sydney.
+We can bet that what families are looking for in a summer weekend getaway is plenty of water.
 If that's you, this gorgeous seaside destination on the NSW South Coast will do the trick.

 No doubt the attraction that springs to mind when you think of Kiama: their blowhole is the largest in the world!
 From the safe distance of the viewing platform, check out the spectacular plumes of water shooting skyward, then enjoy some lunch at the nearby picnic areas or have a wade in the rock pool.

 A 1-hour and 10-minute drive from Sydney.
-Palm Beach is Home and Away, literally.
-The live set to fictional Summer Bay in the popular Australian TV series, this idyllic peninsula enveloped between Pittwater and Broken Bay will make you think you’ve walked onto a suburban paradise.
+Palm Beach is Home and Away, literally!
+The live set to fictional Summer Bay in the popular Australian TV series, this idyllic peninsula enveloped between Pittwater and Broken Bay will make you think you’ve walked into a suburban paradise.

-Take the easy 1km walk up to the Barrenjoey Lighthouse and keeper’s cottage and be rewarded with expansive panoramic views of the Tasman Sea and Pittwater bay on either side, 91m above sea level.
+Take the easy 1 km walk up to the Barrenjoey Lighthouse and keeper’s cottage and be rewarded with expansive panoramic views of the Tasman Sea and Pittwater bay on either side, 91 metres above sea level.
 Toddlers might find the distance a little difficult.